Spherical Perspective on Learning with Normalization Layers

-In this section, we provide background on radial invariance and introduce a generic optimization scheme.
-Projecting the scheme update on the unit hypersphere leads to the formal definitions of effective learning rate and learning direction.
+In this section, we provide background on radial invariance and introduce a generic optimization scheme that encompasses SGD, SGD with momentum (SGD-M) and Adam, with and without $L_2$-regularization.

+Projecting the scheme update on the unit hypersphere leads to the formal definitions of effective learning rate and learning direction for any order-1 optimization scheme.
 This geometric perspective leads to the first explicit expression of the effective learning rate for Adam.
 The main notations are summarized in Figure~\ref{fig:diagram_overview}.